snoowbirvd/Data-Scientist-Assoc.-Practical-Exam/README.md

 # DSA Practical Exam
-Note: I did not upload the notebook file here to avoid any cheating references.
-However, here is an overview of how I approached the test for personal documentation purposes
+Here is an overview of how I approached the test for documentation purposes

 RealAgents is a real estate company that focuses on selling houses.
 RealAgents sells a variety of types of house in one metropolitan area.